The Ritz London

 The hotel features three tall townhouses with red-brick Victorian grandeur.
 All the 43 deluxe guest rooms, 13 luxury suites and six long-stay residences are different, adorned with fine fabrics, fresh flowers, antique furnishings and rare artworks.

-In a tribute to the Duchess of Sussex, the new, elegant Meghan Suite features the work of master craftsmen, artisans and designers.
+In a tribute to the Duchess of Sussex, the elegant Meghan Suite features the work of master craftsmen, artisans and designers.

 An exquisite 18th-century ebonised French bureau blends well with Giacometti style chairs, original contemporary art, handmade Savoir bed and the large, striking black-and-white marble bathroom.